 In this mural, Mother Nature is attacked by oil derricks, pollution, and industrialization.
 Jones painted this work as a response to the rapid expansion of oil drilling throughout Texas.
 Jones still engages with nature, now creating wood carvings from fallen timber after Galveston storms.

 Eva Booker was an artist from Atlanta, GA.
 The Road we Trod depicts Black American experiences with white supremacy during the Civil Rights Movement.
-The peace critiques the KKK, lynching, lunch counter discrimination, education inequality, job orientation, religious hypocrisy and Black people's long march toward freedom in spite of.
+The piece critiques the KKK, lynching, lunch counter discrimination, education inequality, job orientation, religious hypocrisy and Black people's long march toward freedom in spite of.

 Shelia Pree Bright is a cultural anthropologist and photographer from Waycross, GA.
 Young Americans Series: Tarrynn Deavens, age 18, African American depicts a young Black woman posing with the American flag binding her arms and mouth.
 This series is an examination of Generation Y's response to America.